canarytrace/documentation/docs/references/roadmap.md

 We work on new features and of course on repairs a bugs.
 See what awaits us or suggest a new feature 👍

-- <a className="button button--outline button--primary" href="https://github.com/canarytrace/documentation/projects/4">Canarytrace Professional and Smoke Pro</a>
+- <a className="button button--outline button--primary" href="https://github.com/canarytrace/documentation/projects/4">Canarytrace</a>
 - <a className="button button--outline button--primary" href="https://github.com/canarytrace/documentation/projects/3">Canarytrace Listener</a>

 ---